itp-dwd/2020-spring/weeks/01_foundations.md

 ## Introduction
-This week, we will be
+This week, we will be starting out journey as developers of the web.
+We will go through a quick history of the web and where are are today.

 ### Outcomes & Goals